IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Minimum RES energy
 ------------------

+It is like a Renewable Portfolio Standard (RPS).
 A description of the data included in the file ``oT_Data_RESEnergy.csv`` follows:

 ==============  ==============  =============  ===========================================================  =====